Wisbech: Eighteenth century

 Soap was taxed and manufacturers such as the Wisbech Soap Company required a licence.
 Based in an Old Market property facing the river, they were able to receive oil from the blubber yards of King's Lynn as well as coal, wood for casks and olive oil used in making the coarse, sweet and grey (speckled) soaps they produced from 1716 to about 1770.

-Wisbech's first workhouse located in Albion Place opened in 1722, it could accommodate three hundred inmates and cost £2,000.
+Wisbech's first workhouse was located in Albion Place and opened in 1722.
+It could accommodate three hundred inmates and cost £2,000.